rbm4/CptCambio-api-gem/README.md

 # CptCambioApiWrapper

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/CptCambioApiWrapper`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+"CptCambioApiWrapper"

-TODO: Delete this and the text above, and describe your gem
+In this gem, you'll find the files you need to be able to package up your Ruby application a fully integration with the CptCambio Exchange API.

 ## Installation